vabanagas/whittier-pony-website/content/posts/2019-12-27-2020-spring-baseball-registrations-have-opened-register-24-7.md

 ---
-title: 2020 SPRING BASEBALL REGISTRATIONS HAVE OPENED - REGISTER 24/7!
+title: 2020 Spring Baseball Registrations Have Opened - Register 24/7!
 date: 2019-12-27T21:25:17.419Z
 ---
 As always, please register early to take full advantage of our split payment option and avoid our waiting list.